Skip to Main Content

 Session Recording

-Session Information: This webinar features best practices for integrating DEI principles at the DMO level.
-The session will begin with a presentation from Greg DeShields, Executive Director of Tourism Diversity Matters, after which Rebecca Godfrey will moderate a discussion with Explore Edmonton on the status of their journey to build a more inclusive tourism industry.
+This webinar features best practices for integrating DEI principles at the DMO level.
+The session begins with a presentation from Greg DeShields, Executive Director of Tourism Diversity Matters, after which Rebecca Godfrey will moderate a discussion with Explore Edmonton on the status of their journey to build a more inclusive tourism industry.

 Speakers: